 Now, we’ll need to add our removable media folders to our Windows Libraries through the fake drive path we created in the steps above.

-You can do this by opening “Windows Explorer” or simply searching for “Libraries” from the Windows 8 Start Screen.
-Choose the Library you want to add your removable media Library to.
+You can do this by opening “Windows Explorer” or simply search for “Libraries” from the Windows 8 Start Screen.
+Choose the Library you want to add your removable media Library too.

 Click on “Library Tools,” then click “Manage library.”

 A pop-up will appear for you that details all the locations within that Library.

 Head to the location you created your fake path for your removable media and click on it.